-- Make sure a program receives accreditation from the National Architectural Accrediting Board (NAAB) if you want to sit state registration board exams.
+- Make sure a program has received accreditation from the National Architectural Accrediting Board (NAAB) if you want to sit state registration board exams.

 - A bachelor's of science or arts in architecture is not recognized by the NAAB, so those degrees only qualify students for intern roles or might be used as preparation for an accredited master's program.